timohuennebeck/timohuennebeck/README.md

 I'm Timo Huennebeck (he/him).
 I'm a Full-Stack Developer who was borned and raised in Cologne, GER - living in Melbourne, AUS.

 I'm also an automation enthusiast and attempt to automate whatever possible.
-Whether it be using Google Home to turn on the lights the moment I get home, or using Zapier to connect GitHub and Jira to get a notifcation when pull request has been opened.
+Whether it be using Google Home to turn on the lights the moment I get home, or using Zapier to connect GitHub and Jira to get a notifcation when a pull request has been opened.

 ### Personal Projects